 These are only a few stories Curtis told Dr. Beane.
 After he graduated from high school, Dr. Beane found out that Curtis was bullied a lot.
 A former student, now an adult, told Dr. Beane that he was sorry he mistreated Curtis.
 He said he mistreated him because everyone else did.
 Once again, Curtis loved his dad too much and didn’t tell him about the mistreatment he was receiving.
 Bullying destroyed Curtis’ self-esteem and self-confidence.
 He got depressed and developed anxiety disorders.
 He was so depressed, some days he didn’t feel like getting out of bed.
 One day he called Dr. Beane and said he found some new friends “who will give him some attention.”
 That sounded a little strange for a 23 year old to say.
 Dr. Beane knew Curtis had friends.
 But deep down inside of Curtis was a hurt created by the bullying.
 So, Curtis felt like he needed some friends who would give him special attention.
 He also told Dr. Beane that these new friends did “things he didn’t agree with.”
 You see, these people dealt with illegal drugs.
 Curtis stayed away from drugs, but one week he wanted to feel better, so he took METH and it killed him.
 He had a heart problem that he and Dr. Beane didn’t know about, so when he took METH it killed him.
 He didn’t kill himself.
 He had his car keys in his hand and was probably trying to go for help.
 When people tell kids that drugs will not hurt them, they are lying.
 Drugs killed Curtis.
 But he was also already dead on the inside because of what people did with their tongues.

-Curtis is the reason Dr. Beane developed The Bully Free® Program and travels the around the world with his wife speaking to students, parents, and teachers and helping schools implement The Bully Free® Program.
+Curtis is the reason Dr. Beane has written several anti-bullying books and developed the Allan L. Beane Bullying Prevention Program and travels the around the world with his wife speaking to students, parents, and teachers and helping schools implement his bullying prevention program.

 Copyright, 2005, Allan L. Beane, Ph.D.